yverdon/geocity/README.md

 The demo application is now running on *localhost:9095*

-### Step by step guide to the working full docker persistent demo served by gunicorn webserver
+### Setup for full docker persistent instance served by gunicorn webserver

 #### Create new postgis DB